 The employment experience or supervised internship must be verified by a supervisor's written report and approved by the program director.
 Students wishing to fulfill the requirement without receiving elective credit toward their degree for the experience may register for zero credits of CPMA 599.
 At least 40 hours of appropriate employment/internship experience is required to earn a Pass grade for the 0-credit course.
 Alternatively, students may register for up to three credits of CPMA 599 per semester (and a maximum of six credits overall) if they have or anticipate having experience beyond the minimum 40-hour requirement.

 With the approval of a Computational Mathematics faculty advisor, a first reader, and the Graduate Studies Committee, a student may write a thesis/project--worth six credits toward the 36 required for a degree--to be begun after completion of 18 credit hours.
 Depending on the student's background and interests, this portion of the program provides an opportunity to design a project or conduct research with a significant computational component.
 Written and oral presentations of the results are required for both thesis and project.

-All courses in the M.S. in Computational Mathematics include a computational component requiring the use of tools appropriate to the discipline.
+Virtually every course in the M.S. in Computational Mathematics includes a computational component requiring the use of tools appropriate to the discipline.
 Although tools change frequently in these rapidly developing areas, typical examples might include: